neondatabase/neon/docs/core_changes.md

 Bite the bullet and submit the patch to PostgreSQL, to add the t_cid to the WAL records.
 It makes the WAL records larger, which could make this unpopular in the PostgreSQL community.
 However, it might simplify some logical decoding code; Andres Freund briefly mentioned in PGCon 2022 discussion on Heikki's Neon presentation that logical decoding currently needs to jump through some hoops to reconstruct the same information.

+Update from Heikki (2024-04-17): I tried to write an upstream patch for that, to use the t_cid field for logical decoding, but it was not as straightforward as it first sounded.

 ### Alternatives
 Perhaps we could write an extra WAL record with the t_cid information, when a page is evicted that contains rows that were touched a transaction that's still running.
 However, that seems very complicated.